NATIONWIDE SERVICE TRUCK REPAIR , TRAILER REPAIR, TRUCK SERVICE

 888-589-9281 TRUCK REPAIR, TRAILER REPAIR, TRUCK SERVICE

 In 2010, Byron stepped away from all partnering interest and took full control of the business.
-In addition to the towing service, we has added a road service division and an auto transportation brokerage.
+In addition to the towing service, he added a road service division and an auto transportation division.
 Today the Tarlton family still owns 100% of Interstate companies.

-Whether it is transporting a vehicle, repairing a rig, or assisting a customer from transporting their vehicle from California to Florida, striving to be the best can be seen in everything we do.
-Today, from the corporate office in Horsham Pennsylvania, Interstate operates approximately 55 trucks and provides services throughout 30+ states throughout North America....... and we're still growing!
+Whether it is transporting a vehicle, repairing a rig, or assisting a customer from transporting their vehicle from California to Florida, striving to be the best can be seen in everything Mr. Tarlton leads Interstate in doing.
+Today, from the corporate office in Horsham Pennsylvania, Interstate operates approximately 55 trucks and provides services throughout 20+ states throughout North America....... and we're still growing!

 Born in 1979, growing up in Philadelphia, Pennsylvania.
 Interstate Chairman and CEO Byron Tarlton began his first after school job at age 8 sweeping hair from the floors at the barbershop.
 Through the years he would also begin to shampoo customers hair, run errands and utilize idle time to offer hand car washes to the customers while they were getting their haircut.
 In the summer, he would work a second job.
 Those second jobs started off at the local supermarket bagging groceries.
 As he got older he became able to take on better jobs, including serving as a dishwasher and stock boy at several restaurants.

 In the summer of 1994, Byron was hired by Tague Lumber .
 Though he worked as a stock boy, he became fascinated with their company trucks.
 As the years progressed, his love of trucks became stronger and stronger.